Get 80% off your plan for your first 3 months*

 Journal entry example

-The Cosy Cake Shop bought baking supplies for $300 on 20 January 2021.
-You increase the baking supplies account and decrease the cash account by the same amount.
+Scenario: The Cozy Cake Shop bought baking supplies for $300 on 20 January 2021.

 How to record journal entries

-Streamline your journal entries with Xero
+Manage journal entries efficiently with Xero

 FAQs on journal entries